iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 #### Unlocking via Governance Controller

-The state controller is either and address, or another alias.
+The governance controller is either an address, or another alias.
 In the former case, unlocking is done via the regular signature.
 In the latter case, unlocking is done by providing a reference to the unlocked governance alias within the transaction.